Demigiant/demilib/downloads/README.md

 # DemiLib Downloads

 ## Instructions
-Get the "Complete.zip" package to get all the DemiLib stuff, or download a specific configuration with only the files you need.
+Get the "DemiLib_Complete.zip" package to get all the DemiLib stuff, or download a specific configuration with only the files you need.
 To download, just right-click on a package and select "Save link as..."

 ### IMPORTANT